winnie54/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display the first 10 lines of a file
+Script that displays the third line of file iacta